Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation

 Equality (\ref{rGER}) would make the integrands in the numerator and denominator on the right-hand side of Eq. (\ref{eqPROTObRATIO}) identical except for a factor of $\exp(-h \nu_{\textbf{k}}/k_{\text{B}} T)$, which could be pulled outside the integral in the denominator to show that the ratio obeys the generalized Einstein relation:

-Especially as an exact equality between a normalized pair of non-negative functions $r$, the ``question-marked'' Eq. (\ref{rGER}) is an \textit{ad hoc} hypothesis proposed in order to satisfy the generalized Einstein relation and the ``question-marked'' Eq. (\ref{eqPROTObGER}) depends upon it.
+The ``question-marked'' Eq. (\ref{eqPROTObGER}) depends upon Eq. (\ref{rGER}).
 Equality (\ref{rGER}) is sufficient to obtain the single-mode generalized Einstein relation of Eq. (\ref{eqPROTObGER}) and would thus give the less-detailed generalized Einstein relations of Eq. (\ref{eq14}) in homogeneous, isotropic, and time-reversal invariant systems, but it has not been established as necessary.
 The two single mode processes with rates connected by Eq. (\ref{eqPROTObGER}) are not time-reversed with respect to each other, but might be called ``conjugate processes'' because of the complex-conjugate quantum matrix elements in their proto-$B$-coefficients.